raniejade/kspec/README.md

 ```

 ## Runner
 Currently only a JUnit 4 Runner is provided.
-Make sure to annotate your test classes with `@RunWith(JUnitKSpecRunner)`.
+Make sure to annotate your test classes with `@RunWith(JUnitKSpecRunner::class)`.

 ## Usage